-What's the difference in your rent/mortgage payment in LA vs. Houston?
+What's the difference in your rent/mortgage payment in LA vs. your new city?

 How did leaving LA affect your career/creative life?

-What's something creative you've been able to pursue in Houston that may not have happened in LA?
+What's something creative you've been able to do in Austin that may not have happened in LA?

 What do you miss about LA?

-Tell us something surprising about Houston that people may not realize.
+Tell us something surprising about Austin that people may not realize.